Snail-IDE/sn-bapi/README.md

-# PM Basic API - A very unnessecary api you wont use unless you use penguin mod lol!
+# SN Basic API - A very unnessecary api you wont use unless you use snail ide lol!

 ## 🚩 About
 PooP haha.